houseofapis/magento2-currencyapi-importer/README.md

-# CurrencyApi.net for Magento 2
+# Live Exchange Rates for Magento 2 using CurrencyApi.net

-A Magento 2 extension that integrates with CurrencyApi.net to provide real-time currency exchange rates.
+A Magento 2 extension that integrates with [CurrencyApi.net](https://currencyapi.net) to provide real-time currency exchange rates.
+A great alternative to Fixer.io.

 ## Features